troglobit/troglobit.github.io/content/project/finit.markdown

 engineered from the EeePC fastinit ten years ago by Claudio Matsuoka — "gaps filled with frog DNA …"

-Finit supports runlevels, [process monitoring][2], and starting/stopping services on demand -- either with the built-in inetd support, or by triggering on free-form conditions.
-E.g., PID file created/modified, Netlink events like default route or interfaces coming up/down, similar to [systemd][7].
+Finit supports runlevels, [process monitoring][2], and starting services on demand using the built-in inetd, or by triggering a condition.
+E.g., *"don't start this service until basic networking is available", or "wait until syslogd has started".

-Finit can also be extended with plugins to hook into the boot process and extend its functionality to fit your specific needs.
 For more details, see the [documentation][README].

 Example